Abhijit20112003/qrcode-api/README.md

 If there is an error with your request, the API will return a JSON object with an error message.

 # Additional Parameters

+size : This parameter can be used to set the size of the generated QR code.
+The default size is 300x300. color : This parameter can be used to set the color of the QR code in hex format.
+The default color is black.